nestibry/portfolio/README.md

 ## Description

-My profession portfolio made with React and Vite, hosted by Netlify.
+My profession portfolio was developed with React and Vite, hosted by Netlify.

 ## Table of Contents
 - [Usage](#usage)